chaseofthejungle/dot-net-libraries-guide/README.md

 ## 6. <a name="logging">**Logging Libraries**</a>
   + [**NLog:**](https://nlog-project.org/) A free, flexible, and simpler logging solution that supports multiple .NET platforms.
+  + [**OpenTelemetry:**](https://opentelemetry.io/) An open-source solution for gathering, processing, and exporting telemetry data (e.g., metrics, logs, traces) from apps and infrastructure.
   + [**Serilog:**](https://serilog.net/) An easy to set up diagnostic logging library that also supports various .NET platforms.
 Offers structured logging.

 <hr />